Alpha Tau delta (ATD)

 Why should I join ATD?

-There are many advantages to joining ATD.
-Alpha Tau Delta promotes higher professional education standards for those in the nursing.
+There are many advantages to joining Alpha Tau Delta.
+ATD promotes higher professional education standards for those in the nursing program.
 Members participate in community projects that strengthen the nursing profession as well as foster the sense of leadership among student nurses.
-Alpha Tau Delta gives nursing students the opportunity to form close bonds of friendship, fellowship, mutual helpfulness and understanding.
+ATD gives nursing students the opportunity to form close bonds of friendship, fellowship, mutual helpfulness and understanding.

 How can I join ATD?

 Alpha Tau Delta accepts pledge classes during the beginning of the fall and spring semesters.
-Signs for informal rush parties will be posted at these times.
-For more information about ATD, check the bulletin board in the Student Lounge (548 Fisher Hall).
-Before pledging begins, each perspective member must write an essay and be interviewed by board members.
-Pledging is a 6 week process which includes team games and bonding exercises leading up to initiation.
+Signs and emails for informal rush events will be available at these times.
+Before pledging begins, students must complete an application with resume and be interviewed by board members.
+Pledging is a 6-week process which includes pledge class events and bonding activities leading up to initiation.